Raku-MUGS/MUGS/docs/howto/create-a-ui.md

 ## Sing, Rejoice, and Announce

 That's it!
-Now go tell `#mugs` on Freenode IRC about your new plugin.  :-)
+Now go tell `#mugs` on Libera.Chat IRC about your new plugin.  :-)